Chapter Eighty Five IV

 He drifts off into absolute suggestibility, she uses a bit of pentobarbital sodium, to get him into a hypnotic state.
 It’s the drug used for assisted suicide in some countries.
 She, brings him up with Dexedrine, ratchets the sound up and changes to Satan voice, he shakes and groans.
 She brings him down again and injects LSD to create hallucinations.
 The cycle continues for six hours, ending with more pentobarbital.
 Janah has her game down from earlier sessions with former targets, when it took two or three days to get a target’s neurochemistry recombined.

 She loads him up on saline and dextrose.
-He’d pee every ten minutes, which would flush some of the drugs from his system, reduce the chance they’d show up in any serious quantity on urine screens.
+He’d pee every ten minutes, which would flush most of the drugs from his system, reduce the chance they’d show up in any serious quantity on urine screens.

 She unplugs the IV, heals the wound to a very slight mark that could have been anything, a mosquito or ant bite.